bfung22/CS336/README.md

 google.com server was able to detect the DDoS attempt, and as a result, I was temporarily blocked.
 Please use your best judgment.

 ## Disclaimer:
+This is just a demo; the source code that's attached can also be found in the references below.
 Again, this is merely for educational/testing purposes only.
-Pleae use responsibly.
+Pleae consider the cyber laws when it comes to DDoS-ing, and use this responsibly.

 ## References:
 https://gbhackers.com/anonymous-ddos-a-website-using-kali-linux/